lifeomic/one-query/README.md

 ## Setup

 1. Define the input + output types for your API endpoints.
-Use a single type to define every endpoint.
+Use a single type to define the entire set of endpoints.

 ```typescript
 // endpoints.ts